VISUALISING HIBERNIA

 HIBERNIA IN THE 19TH CENTURY

-HIBERNIA FROM THE 20TH CENTURY TO TODAY
+HIBERNIA IN THE EARLY 20TH CENTURY

 ‘The heroine, as such, was utterly passive.
 She was Ireland or Hibernia.
 She was stamped, as a rubbed-away mark, on silver or gold; a compromised regal figure on a throne.
 Or she was a nineteenth-century image of girlhood, or a frontispiece of in a book of engravings’